 - If you are planning on renting a car, take the train to Naples or Salerno, and from there pick up your car and drive to the Amalfi Coast.

 - If you do not want to rent a car and are staying in Amalfi or Positano, take the train to Salerno, and from there walk to Piazza della Concordia (3 minutes) and take the ferry to Amalfi or Positano.

 To fully explore the Amalfi Coast, the best thing to do is to either rent a car or hire a driver.
-A rented car is the best option if you are living in Italy and your city isn’t far from the Amalfi Coast, the car is your best option as it will give you total freedom to move from one town to the next and to drive to excavation sites such as Pompeii.
+A rented car is the best option if you are living in Italy and your city isn’t far from the Amalfi Coast, it’ll give you the freedom to move from one town to the next and to drive to excavation sites such as Pompeii.
 If instead you are not living in Italy and you are not travelling with a car and intend to do a lot of exploring, the best thing to do is to rent a car and pick it up at the airport.
 From Naples or Salerno it takes less than an hour and a half drive to arrive to the Amalfi Coast.
 But then again, if you are not used to small streets and curves, hire a driver or book a private transfer as the Amalfi Coast is known for its narrow streets, curves and expensive parking.
 Please also keep in mind that parking in the Amalfi Coast is extremely expensive!